arshsharma14/471_2eta/README.md

 # Growth curve analysis for E. coli with BrkA expression

-This GitHub compiles the data and R scripts used to perform growth curve analysis for the purpose of reproducibility.
+This GitHub compiles the data and R scripts used to perform growth curve analysis and Western blot densitometry for the purpose of reproducibility.
 See R script for detailed comments.

 ## Abbreviations
 - WT: E. coli BW25113